momotaun/phishing_sweeper_register_api_service/README.md

   2. Create your own working branch
   3. Switch to your working branch
   4. Merge if necessary
+  5. Run "docker-compose build" to create the image in your local computer
+  6. Run "docker-compose up"

 # Development server
 Run "python manage.py runserver" for a dev server.
 Navigate to http://127.0.0.1:8000/.
 The app will automatically reload if you change any of the source files.